To Become Part of the National Historic Trail

 A sample certification agreement is available for viewing and printing.
 Please consider this agreement to be an example, only.

 The process of becoming a certified trail partner is a collaborative effort between a property owner and the National Park Service.
-So if you're interested in becoming a certified trail partner, please contact trails staff historian Frank Norris and describe the property that you would like to have considered for certification.
+If you're interested in becoming a certified trail partner, please contact trails staff historian Frank Norris and describe the property you would like to have considered for certification.
 He may be reached at: Frank_Norris@nps.gov or (505) 988-6005.